Meeting with me

 People in other parts of the world who would like to access a particular service

-Students or clients who may have begun face-to-face therapy, but who then move elsewhere for a period of time but do not wish to take a break from therapy.
+Students or clients who may have begun therapy, but who then move elsewhere for a period of time but do not wish to take a break from therapy.

 Anonymity